Facebook Pixel Is Shooting RAW+JPEG the Best of Both Worlds?

 JPEGs

 But when your camera creates a JPEG, a few things happen.
-The first is that the camera compresses the picture data so that the file size is smaller.
-A JPEG will only use about a quarter of the data that your camera captures.
-That means that a large chunk of data is actually discarded.
-Some of that is color data, which is done by reducing the number of available colors (there are still a lot of colors available in JPEGs though).
+The first is that the camera compresses the picture data so the file size is smaller.
+A JPEG will only use about a quarter of the data that your camera captures, and as a result, a large chunk of data is discarded.
+Some of that is color data, which is done by reducing the number of available colors (there are still a lot of colors available in JPEGs, though).
 Where you’ll see the biggest impact is in the highlights and shadows, where some detail may be lost.

-In addition, the camera will add some processing to the picture.
+In addition, when a JPEG is created, your camera will add some processing to the picture.
 The camera manufacturers know that you want your pictures coming out of the camera looking sharp and colorful.
-Therefore, they will add some effects, like sharpness, contrast, and saturation to them at the same time that the JPEG file is being created.
-That is nice in that the pictures generally do look at little better, but the downside is that you aren’t in control of the process.
+Therefore, they add some effects – like sharpness, contrast, and saturation – as the JPEG file is rendered.
+The benefit is that your pictures generally do look a little better, but the downside is that you aren’t in control of the process, and sometimes your camera’s processing doesn’t match what you’re after.

 And that brings us to RAW files.